EvilFlowersCatalog/elvira-portal/README.md

 ## Local Server

 To fire up a local server, simply execute `npm run start`.
-Then, glide over to `http://localhost:5173/` in your browser to explore.
+Then, glide over to `http://localhost:3000/` in your browser to explore.
-Feeling curious about the inner workings?
-Peek into the `.env.local` file for a glimpse.

 ## Build Process